Actuarial-Control-Cycle-Part-A-2023-T1/group-github-pages-climatedynamics/README.md

-## Data Limitatiohn and Improvements
+## Data Limitation and Improvements

 ### Economic Modelling
 And as only only GDP figures from 2019-2021 are present, the 1 year lending rate are used to predict GDP growth.
 Having access to historical GDP can help improve the prediction accuracy.
 And similarly there is no access to historical property prices and construction costs, whilst inflation can be a decent method to estimate price change, they do not always align, for example investment can drive land and property prices up much faster than inflation.
 Having access to historical data for key affected sectors will improve accuracy of model prediction.